-I sat through a 90-minute meeting last month where seven people discussed a decision that one person had the authority to make.
-By the end, nothing was decided.
-A follow-up meeting was scheduled.
-I wanted to throw my laptop out the window.
+Picture this: a 90-minute meeting, seven people in the room, and a decision that one person had the authority to make.
+By the end, nothing is decided.
+A follow-up meeting is scheduled.
+If you’ve been in that meeting, you know the feeling.

 This isn’t a productivity problem.
 It’s a culture problem.
 And it tells you more about your organization than any engagement survey will.